dhakkada/dhakkada.github.io/_posts/2018-01-13-criminal-background-check.md

 categories: [posts]
 ---

-# Need of the hour- Criminal background check in India
+# Need of the hour

+## Criminal background check in India

 As an educator and a counselor, I have worked with students of different ages in India and in the United States.
 Before starting my internship at a school in the state of Oregon (US) and in order to be able to work with minors, one of the mandatory requirements was to pass a criminal background check.